Dorian Dessoleil

-Dorian Dessoleil (born 7 August 1992) is a Belgian professional footballer who plays for Kortrijk, on loan from Antwerp.
+Dorian Dessoleil (born 7 August 1992) is a Belgian professional footballer who plays for Francs Borains.

 Club career

 On 27 August 2021, he joined Antwerp on a three-year contract.

 On 27 July 2022, Dessoleil moved on a one-season loan to Kortrijk.
+After returning to Royal Antwerp from his loan spell, Dessoleil was - for unknown reasons - relegated to the club's B team, the Young Reds.